IAS machine: History

-In 1944 summer, John von Neumann met Herman Goldstine, a computer architect and a principle investigator of the ENIAC machine.
+In 1944 summer, John von Neumann met Herman Goldstine, a computer architect and a principal investigator of the ENIAC machine.
 In this meeting, Goldstine presented the ENIAC project to von Neumann.
 As the result of this meeting, von Neumann wrote a memo called First Draft of a Report on the EDVAC as the proposed IAS computer project.
 Goldstine typed the report and made a distribution on June 25, 1945.
 Von Neumann invited Goldstine to join the IAS project in early 1946, as the assistant director and later the director of the project.
 Arthur Burks, a senior engineer of the ENIAC project came with Goldstine to work in the IAS project.
 In early summer of 1946, Julian Bigelow was hired as chief engineer, and three other earlier engineers were James H. Pomerene, Ralph J. Slutz, and Willis Ware.
 After then, more engineers worked in the IAS computer project, including George W. Brown, Hewitt Crane, Gerald Estrin, and others.
 The machine was in limited operation in the summer of 1951 and fully operational on June 10, 1952.
 It was in operation until July 15, 1958.

 Description

 The IAS machine was a binary computer with a 40-bit word, storing two 20-bit instructions in each word.
 The memory was 1,024 words (5 kilobytes in modern terminology).
 Negative numbers were represented in two's complement format.
 It had two general-purpose registers available: the Accumulator (AC) and Multiplier/Quotient (MQ).
 It used 1,700 vacuum tubes (triode types: 6J6, 5670, 5687, a few diodes: type 6AL5, 150 pentodes to drive the memory CRTs, and 41 CRTs (type: 5CP1A): 40 used as Williams tubes for memory plus one more to monitor the state of a memory tube).
-The memory was originally designed for about 2,300 RCA Selectron vacuum tubes.
+The memory was originally designed to use 40 RCA Selectron vacuum tubes, each of which was to have a capacity of 4,096 bits.
 Problems with the development of these complex tubes forced the switch to Williams tubes.
+The IAS machine was the first binary computer to process all of the bits of a word in parallel.